 A few weeks ago, Red Dead Redemption 2 was released to the world, featuring the voices of roughly half of our friends and colleagues, (and much congratulations to them for their amazing work.)
 This Old West-themed video game takes place across a stunning landscape where law and order is more theory than fact, and where those who don’t keep their wits about them often find themselves in a pine box.
 The VO industry is a bit less cutthroat, thank goodness.
 We tend to support each other rather than fire our Smith and Wessons into our competitor’s backs, and identifying the guys with the black hats isn’t all that tough.
-The evolution of voiceover, however, bears a lot of resemblance to a world where there are few maps, fewer rules, and a lot of fool’s gold.
+The evolution of voiceover, however, bears a lot of resemblance to a world with few maps, fewer rules, and a lot of fool’s gold.

-It seems like we’ve been waiting for the better part of a decade for some order to emerge from the chaos.
+We’ve been waiting for the better part of a decade for some order to emerge from the chaos.
 The union took a firm guiding hand and imposed structure on the industry.
 A major Internet-age player consolidating the online space to create a dominant clearinghouse, hopefully operating on a meritocratic and transparent basis.
 Someone to lead us out of the wilderness and establish order.

 Those things aren’t coming.

-The union remains too focused elsewhere, and too sclerotic in its processes, despite the best efforts of some of the leading lights in our industry.
+The union remains too focused elsewhere and too sclerotic in its processes, despite the best efforts of some of the leading lights in our industry.
 It’s been demonstrated that even with millions of dollars, consolidating the online space is too much for any industry company to bite off.
 And the business is saturated with gurus and messiahs ranging from the truly career-shaping to purveyors of the foulest snake oil, but none of whom have a one-size-fits-all answer for everyone.

-The West is getting wilder.
+The Wild West is Getting Wilder

 Agents are under pressure due to declining broadcast rates and an over-saturation of talent in the LA & NYC markets in particular.
 They are still the gatekeepers of the best work, but competition is fierce.